- Home

 Transferring wealth to the next generation – what to consider

-Intergenerational planning extends far beyond inheritance tax planning.
-Our Wealth Planning Director, Sharon Thorpe, explores how to make sure your money is passed down as you wish, and that those inheriting it are ready for the responsibility.
+Intergenerational wealth transfer planning now extends far beyond inheritance tax planning.
+Our Wealth Planning Director, Sharon Thorpe, explores how to make sure your wealth is passed down to your beneficiaries as you wish, and that they are ready to receive a large inheritance.

 Important questions to ask before leaving a legacy

-People who have worked hard to build their wealth don’t want it frittered away after they die so it’s important to ask yourself some key questions:
+You’ve worked hard to build your wealth and don’t want it to be frittered away after you die, so it’s important to ask yourself some key questions:

 - What am I likely to leave?
-Including cash, savings, investments, properties, vehicles, businesses you own, art and jewellery.
+(Including cash, savings, investments, properties, vehicles, business interests, art and jewellery.)

-- Who/what do I want to provide for?
+- Who or what do I want to provide for?

 - Is there anyone I want to leave out?